dicknetherlands/ssmssh/README.md

   1. Python3 installed on your local machine
-  2. The AWS CLI (to use for `aws sso login`, etc.) installed and an AWS SSO profile set up with the correct permissions to access the EC2 instance you want to copy files to/from
+  2. The AWS CLI (to use for `aws sso login`, etc.) installed and AWS credentials with the correct permissions to access the EC2 instance you want to copy files to/from
   3. An SSH public/private key pair.
 Your default pair at `~/.ssh/id_rsa` is fine.
 Use `ssh-keygen` to create one if